Slothdemon22/nascon-final/README.md

 - **AI-enhanced transcription** of course videos using Whisper/OpenAI or similar
 - Auto-generated transcripts displayed alongside videos
 - Improves accessibility for all learners
-- Helps with content search and learning reinforcement

 ### 🌐 General
 - Fully responsive and mobile-friendly design